ladybug-tools/ladybug-web/solar-calculator/readme.md

 * No outside dependencies
 * JavaScript file usable by any app on the web
 * Viewer files provides detailed example of functions and variables

+## Issues

+The Bostock code contains about twenty lines if impenetrable code
+* The NOAA code requires Julian Century, local time in minutes and timezone for each calculation
+	* Much archaic style coding
+	* Bostock and Agafonkin use the basic JavaScript Date object - which is simpler and more standard

+## Change Log

+### 2016-04-03

+* Split into two sections
+	* Ladybug Web Solar Calculator Bostock << currently the default
+	* Ladybug Web Solar Calculator NOAA

 ### Update 2016-04-02